Growing a business?

 The Big Bonus

-Zenitas had a similar strategy of bringing healthcare to patients in homes or care centers rather than having them languish in hospital beds.
+Zenitas had a similar strategy of bringing healthcare to patients in homes or care centres rather than having them languish in hospital beds.
 The company was keen to add podiatry to its stable of services.
-The decision makers realized that acquiring Dimple would allow it to become an overnight market leader.
+The decision makers realised that acquiring Dimple would allow it to become an overnight market leader.

 In July 2017, Zenitas announced they had acquired Dimple for $13.4 million.
 Under different leadership, the company had grown in value over 500% in less than three years.